Puppet-Finland/ansible-aws-provision/README.md

 If any of the provioning steps fail then the new EC2 instance is automatically destroyed.

+# The AWS EC2 inventory

+This repository contains and AWS EC2 inventory called [aws_ec2.yml](aws_ec2.yml).
+It is not enabled ansible.cfg by default.

 # Prerequisites

 ## Software packages